core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * One Common Context, shared by all the endpoints in the group.

-    * For the group mode, the Common Context is extended with the following new parameters.
+    * For the group mode, the Common Context is extended with the following new parameters:

-         - Group Encryption Algorithm and Signature Algorithm.
-These relate to the encryption/decryption operations and to the computation/verification of countersignatures, respectively.
+         - Group Encryption Algorithm, used in encryption of group messages, see {{ssec-common-context-cs-enc-alg}}.

+         - Signature Algorithm, used in countersignatures, see {{ssec-common-context-cs-alg}}.

-         - Signature Encryption Key, used to perform encryption/decryption of countersignatures.
+         - Signature Encryption Key, used in encryption of countersignatures, see {{ssec-common-context-group-enc-key}}.

-    *  For the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm used for agreement on a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}).
+    *  For the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm (see {{ssec-common-context-dh-alg}}) used for agreement of a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}).

-    * If a Group Manager is used for maintaining the group, the Common Context is extended with the authentication credential of the Group Manager, including the Group Manager's public key.
+    * If a Group Manager is used for maintaining the group, the Common Context is extended with the authentication credential of the Group Manager, including the Group Manager's public key, see {{ssec-common-context-gm-pub-key}}.

-* One Sender Context, extended with the endpoint's private key and authentication credential including the endpoint's public key.
+* One Sender Context, extended with the following new parameters:

-   The private key is used to sign messages protected with the group mode, or for deriving pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
-The authentication credential is used for deriving pairwise keys in pairwise mode.
+   * The endpoint's own private key used to sign messages in the group mode (see {{mess-processing}}), or for deriving pairwise keys in the pairwise mode (see {{sec-derivation-pairwise}}).

+   * The endpoint's own authentication credential containing its public key, see {{sec-pub-key-format}}.

-    * For the pairwise mode, the Sender Context is also extended with the Pairwise Sender Keys associated with the other endpoints (see {{sec-derivation-pairwise}}).
+    * For the pairwise mode, the Sender Context is extended with the Pairwise Sender Keys associated with the other endpoints (see {{sec-derivation-pairwise}}).

-    * If the endpoint is configured exclusively as silent server then the Sender Context is omitted.
+    * If the endpoint is configured exclusively as silent server (see {{terminology}}) then the Sender Context is omitted.

 * One Recipient Context for each other endpoint from which messages are received.
 It is not necessary to maintain Recipient Contexts associated with endpoints from which messages are not (expected to be) received.

-The Recipient Context is extended with the authentication credential of the other endpoint, used to verify the signature of messages protected with the group mode from the other endpoint, or for deriving the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
+   * Each Recipient Context is extended with the authentication credential of the other endpoint, used to verify the signature of messages in the group mode, or for deriving the pairwise keys in the pairwise mode (see {{sec-derivation-pairwise}}).

-    * For the pairwise mode, the Recipient Context is also extended with the Pairwise Recipient Key associated with the other endpoint (see {{sec-derivation-pairwise}}).
+    * For the pairwise mode, each Recipient Context is extended with the Pairwise Recipient Key associated with the other endpoint (see {{sec-derivation-pairwise}}).

 ~~~~~~~~~~~
 +-------------------+-------------------------------------------------+